RoboSense-LiDAR/rs_driver/doc/howto/how_to_use_rs_driver_viewer.md

 - -msop

-   Msop port number of LiDAR, the default value is *6699*
+   MSOP port number of LiDAR, the default value is *6699*

 - -difop

-   Difop port number of LiDAR, the default value is *7788*
+   DIFOP port number of LiDAR, the default value is *7788*

 - -host